Who Is This Credit Card Best For?

-Bank of America does offer a mobile app that makes it easier to pay bills and monitor your rewards with your mobile device.
+Bank of America offers a mobile app that makes it easier to pay bills and monitor your rewards with your mobile device.
 Also be aware that the Bank of America Business Advantage Travel Rewards Card comes with cash flow management tools for your business, including the option to sync your transactions with QuickBooks.

-Bank of America offers standard security features on their credit cards including location verification, fraud monitoring and zero liability for fraudulent transactions.
+Bank of America offers standard security features on their credit cards including location verification, fraud monitoring, and zero liability for fraudulent transactions.

 The Bank of America Business Advantage Travel Rewards Card charges standard fees for this industry, although you won’t pay foreign transaction fees on purchases made abroad.